Eastern Georgian Bay Coast Natural Area

 A unique coastal landscape

-As captured in iconic paintings by the Group of Seven in the early 1900s, the Eastern Georgian Bay Coast is today an integral part of Ontario's cultural heritage.
-The area includes incredible views of the Canadian Shield, and is one of North America's most exquisite and distinctive landscapes.
+As captured in iconic paintings by the Group of Seven in the early 1900s, the Eastern Georgian Bay Coast is an integral part of Ontario's heritage.
+The area includes incredible views of the Canadian Shield.
+It is one of North America's most exquisite and distinctive landscapes.

 The mainland coastline features rocky shores, deep cut bays, wetlands and cobble beaches.
 The coast is protected by the largest archipelago of freshwater islands in the world.